gilesbradshaw/lsoas/README.md

 ## how local authorities voted in eu referendum

 Green is leave red is remain - income inequality increased from left to right - number of deprived areas increases as you go up, size is size of local authority.
 The darker the more marginal.
 Deprivation is measure by proportion of LSOAs in bottom quintile for IMD.
+Generally LAs with higher inequality - eg Cambridge have more dynamic economies than thoise with lower inequality eg Burnley.
 ![euref](euref.png)